Please contact Dede Cooper at [email protected] or Diaje Hart at [email protected] for more information on how to be a Birdies for Charity partner.

 Habitat for Humanity of Bermuda

 Bermudian families with young children, disabled and the elderly, are struggling to maintain their homes and are living in unsafe, substandard or unhealthy environments.
 Habitat Bermuda’s mission is to assist those living in derelict conditions making home improvements that ensure every family lives in a safe, secure and healthy home.
+We opened our ReStore on Front Street to assist with our projects and by partnering with local businesses we are addressing those needs by renovating and repairing unsafe homes.
+In 2021, Habitat completed its largest project in Pembroke, which accommodates 10 homeless families.
+Our hope is to ensure that all families live in safe, healthy environments.

 Home